After a Far-Out Debate, Marianne Williamson Returns to Her ‘Soul Base’

-In the aftermath of a Cher Horowitz-ish debate performance, Williamson emerged as a half-loved, half-reviled, and mostly-ignored political contender.
+After a Cher Horowitzish debate performance, Williamson emerged as a half-loved, half-reviled, and somewhat-ignored political contender.
 But she is at home in Los Angeles.
-The Politics of Love author grew up in Houston, but moved to southern California as a teenager for a two-year stint at Pomona.
+Though raised in Houston, The Politics of Love author moved to southern California as a teenager for a two-year stint at Pomona.
 Later, Williamson lived for decades in Los Angeles.
 She taught at the Philosophical Research Society, a non-profit archive dedicated to the study of “wisdom literature;” opened a hospice-like support center called the Los Angeles Center for the Living; founded Project Angel Food, an L.A. non-profit aimed at AIDS patients that delivered free meals; and wrote her first book, A Return to Love, which spent 39 weeks on The New York Times bestseller list under “Advice, How To, and Miscellaneous.”
 After a few years out of town, Williamson moved back in 2009, and ran as an independent for California’s 33rd Congressional district in 2014.
 Out of 16 contenders, she came in fourth.

 It marked Williamson’s first public appearance in Los Angeles since the debates and her June move to Des Moines, Iowa, the site of the critical first caucus state.
 Returning to L.A., Williamson told the crowd, felt something like eternal recurrence, in a good way.